 A lot of the promises behind secondary double glazing’s noise reducing benefits are based on comparisons with slim profile insulated glass units (IGU’s).
 This is misleading.
 When you hire experienced window professionals to soundproof your windows, they aren’t going to recommend a thin double glazing unit with a tiny airspace or thin glass.
 After a Thermawood franchisee that understands acoustics assesses the characteristics of your noise pollution, they will determine a customised IGU solution to create the desired sound dampening effect.

-They may recommend a wider airspace and glass panes of different thicknesses, special types of glass that have tested noise reduction benefits, and acoustic seals.
+They may recommend wider airspace and glass panes of different thicknesses, special types of glass that have tested noise reduction benefits, and acoustic seals.
 Compare that to even the best secondary glazing for noise reduction and you’ll be blown away by the difference.

 Secondary Glazing is an Easy DIY Project